How to pay child support

 Melbourne VIC 8006

-Even if we collect and transfer regular child support payments for you, you can still make other payments that we may count as a child support payment.
+If we collect and transfer your regular child support payments, you can still make other payments.
+We may count these as a child support payment.
 We call these non-agency payments.

 If you both agree it's a child support payment

 We can credit 2 types of payments:

 - direct payments from the paying parent to the receiving parent, and